geemac-cdn/instanalysis/README.md

 # instanalysis
 aka "Instagram Analysis"
 <br>
-A Python-based data extraction suite for Instagram profiles.
+A Python-based data extraction and analysis suite for Instagram profiles.
 Use this tool to gather information on Instagram profiles, likes on posts and follower/following lists.
 Outputs to JSON files for analysis using Pandas, Spark, etc.
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites